Our Guiding Philosophy:

 We also attempt to avoid any appearance of bias or favoritism, including towards the clients of the attorneys who work on the blog.
 If at all possible, we avoid publishing pieces favoring one side of a case; we will instead have pieces with contrasting views.

 The blog never seeks to influence the Court's decision making.
 We are aware that the blog is widely read within the Court, however.
 So we have adopted policies intended to avoid any appearance of impropriety.
-The decision whether to highlight any petition in a separate post is made exclusively by Lyle Denniston in his own discretion.
+The decision whether to highlight any petition in a separate post is made exclusively by Amy Howe in her own discretion.
 As noted, we no longer highlight our own briefs, including our own cert. petitions.
-The Petitions to Watch feature now never comments on our own cases "“ separately listing them "“ to avoid any possibility that we would favor them, except in the rare case noted above in which we have undertaken a duty of confidentiality to the client.
+The Petitions to Watch feature now never comments on our own cases, separately listing them to avoid any possibility that we would favor them, except in the rare case noted above in which we have undertaken a duty of confidentiality to the client.

 Corrections and Updates: